Social Innovation, M.A.

 - Six core courses in social innovation and public administration: 18 credits

-- Three application courses for project: 9 credits
+- Three application courses: 9 credits

-- Three courses of synthesis coursework: 9 credits
+- Three synthesis courses: 9 credits

 Why Study Social Innovation at Grand Valley?